-Penalties for Tennessee sex offender registry violations
+What are the penalties for Tennessee sex offender registry violations?

 It is important to follow the conditions of the Sex Offender Registry.
-The penalties are severe for violation.
-For example, if you are convicted of sexual offense requiring registration, and fail to register on time or at all, you will get a minimum of 90 days in jail.
+The penalties are severe for violations.
+For example, if you are convicted of a sexual offense requiring registration, and fail to register on time or at all, you will get a minimum of 90 days in jail.
 In general, a conviction for a registry violation will appear as an additional felony offense on your criminal record, resulting in enhanced penalties for any future criminal convictions.